azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 6. Select **Create**.

-7. Once the service has been created, switch back to the browser tab with the QnA Maker knowledge base creation page and refresh the page.
+7. Once the service has been created, switch back to the browser tab with the QnA Maker knowledge base creation page and select the **Refresh** button in the Step 2 section.

 8. Underneath Step 2, select your Microsoft Azure Directory ID under which you created the QnA Maker service, select the Azure subscription name, and finally select the **Azure QnA service**.